flatironinstitute/finufft/docs/cppdoc.md

         status flag, 0 if success, otherwise an error occurred
 ```

-Note: under the hood, a plan is simply a pointer to a `cufinufft_plan_s` struct (in double
+Note: under the hood, in double precision,
+a `cufinufft_plan` object is simply a pointer to a `cufinufft_plan_s`
+struct (or in single precision, a `cufinufftf_plan` is a pointer to a
-precision, or `cufinufftf_plan_s` struct in single).
-This struct contains the actual
+`cufinufftf_plan_s` struct).
+The struct contains the actual
-planning arrays.
+planning arrays, some of which live on the GPU.
 This extra level of indirection leads to a simpler interface, and
 follows the approach of FFTW and FINUFFT.
 See definitions in `include/cufinufft_eitherprec.h`